threefoldtech/home/wiki/contribution/development_process.md

 We encourage collaborative branching.
 Meaning any group of people working within the same scope are highly encouraged to work on the same branch, trusting and communicating with one another.

 Our branching strategy is:

 - `master` is the last stable release
 - `master_$hotfix` is only for solving BLOCKING issues which are in the field on the last release
   - short living
 - `development` is where all stories branch from, and the one that has hotfixes if needed
 - `development_$storyname`
   - branch for a story
   - always updated from development(_hotfixes)
 - `development_$storyname_$reviewname`
   - short living branch for when reviews are needed for a story
 - `development_hotfixes` short living hotfix(es) to allow people to review and then put on development
   - now everyone should update from or development or development_hotfixes
   - development_hotfixes is always newer than development
 - `integration` is a branch used to integrate development branches
   - never develop on it, its for verifying & doing tests

 We have branches for new features/disruptive changes.
 These have a prefix of `development_<relevantname>`

 Each project and story should define which branches to use & the branching strategy.

 There should never be any branch on the system which can not be found back by looking at the stories in the `home` repo.
 Title of the story : in between []

+### Issues

+Consider the following for Effective Issue Reporting

+1. **Title:**
+   - Provide a clear and concise title that summarizes the issue.

+2. **Description:**
+   - Offer a detailed description of the issue, including what you expected to happen and what actually occurred.
+   - Provide steps to reproduce the issue, if possible.
+   - Include any error messages received.

+3. **Environment:**
+   - Specify the environment in which the issue occurred (e.g., operating system, browser, version).

+4. **Attachments:**
+   - Attach relevant files or screenshots to help visualize the problem.

+5. **Issue Type:**
+   - Label the issue with an appropriate type (e.g., bug, feature request, question).

+6. **Priority:**
+   - If applicable, assign a priority level to indicate the urgency of the issue.

+7. **Version Information:**
+   - Include information about the version of the software or application where the issue was encountered.

+8. **Labels:**
+   - Apply relevant labels to categorize the issue (e.g., priority levels, type of issue).

+9. **Reproducibility:**
+   - Clearly state whether the issue is reproducible and under what conditions.

+10. **Additional Context:**
+    - Provide any additional context that might help in understanding and addressing the issue.

+11. **Assigned:**
+    - If known, assign the issue to the responsible team member or developer.

+12. **Discussion:**
+    - Engage in discussions with the development team and other stakeholders to gather insights and potential solutions.

+By following these guidelines, you contribute to a more efficient issue resolution process, enabling developers and the team to address concerns promptly and effectively.

 ### Pull Requests

-As soon as work is started on a different branch where a developer or a group of developers want their peers' opinions, they can immediately open a `draft pull request` for ease of communication.
-When they deem the work is done, they open a pull request signifying the work is
+When developers or a group initiate work on a separate branch and seek input from their peers, it is recommended to promptly open a `draft pull request` for seamless communication.
+Upon completion of the work, opening a pull request signals that the work is:

+- Complete as Defined in the Project: The work aligns with the predefined goals and specifications outlined in the project.
+- Well Tested: Thorough testing has been conducted to ensure the reliability and functionality of the code.
+- Well Documented: Comprehensive documentation accompanies the code, aiding in understanding and future maintenance.

+#### Pull Requests Best Practices

+When creating pull requests (PRs), adhere to the following best practices for effective collaboration:

+- Early Draft PRs: Open a draft pull request as soon as work begins on a different branch.
+This allows for ongoing communication and collaboration with peers throughout the development process.
+- Timely Updates: Regularly update the PR as new changes are made to keep reviewers informed of progress.
+- Clear and Concise Title: Use a clear and concise title that summarizes the purpose or goal of the pull request.
+- Detailed Description: Provide a comprehensive description of the changes made, the problem solved, and any relevant context.
+This aids reviewers in understanding the purpose and impact of the changes.
+- Link to Issues: If the pull request addresses specific issues, link them to provide additional context and traceability.
+- Reviewers and Assignees: Assign the appropriate reviewers and, if applicable, assignees to ensure that the right people are involved in the review process.
-- complete as defined in the project
+- Complete Work: Ensure that the work is complete as defined in the project requirements.
+Address any outstanding issues before marking the PR as ready for review.
-- well tested
-- well documented
+- Thorough Testing: Verify that the code has undergone thorough testing.
+Include details about the testing strategy and results in the PR description.
+- Documentation: Confirm that the changes are well-documented.
+Documentation should not only explain how the code works but also guide future developers on its usage and maintenance.
+- Address Feedback: Be responsive to feedback from reviewers.
+Address comments and concerns promptly to facilitate a smooth review process.
+- Code Style and Standards: Ensure that the code follows established style guidelines and coding standards.
+Consistent formatting contributes to maintainability.
+- Status Checks: Ensure that automated status checks, such as continuous integration (CI) tests, pass successfully before merging.
+By adhering to these best practices, you contribute to a collaborative and efficient development process, fostering a culture of high-quality code and effective communication within the team.

 ### Releasing Process

 Before tagging a release, open a branch named with the intended version e.g 10.5.x with the quality level
     - alpha: doesn't have all the features, but you can use the features in there
     - beta: no major, or blocking bugs.
 All features working for the customer as promised, no blocking bugs
     - production: no major, no blocking, no minor bugs and the documentation is ready